Here’s a weekend itinerary for eco-friendly, sustainable, and kind adventures in Dutchess County, New York.

 At Innisfree, it’s almost as though you’re strolling from one landscape painting to the next.
 It’s designed around the notion of a “cup garden”, a Chinese garden concept that draws attention to something beautiful in the scene.
 It might be a lotus pool or a single rock covered with succulents and lichens.
 Wander around Tyrrel Lake to discover native plants, waterfalls, and magnificent trees.
 Follow the path across streams using tiny bridges and wooden footpaths.
 I am certain that every person who visits notices a different detail, having new experiences with each visit.

 While I went to Innisfree Garden in late April just at the start of spring before the first bloom, I am sure that it looks even more lovely throughout the prime of spring, summer and fall.
 I’d love to return again in the future to see how Innisfree Garden changes with the seasons.
+Add this to your list of things to do in Dutchess County throughout the spring, summer, and fall seasons.

 Clinton Vineyards is called a, “jewel in the crown of Dutchess County”.
 Established in 1976 by Ben and Phyllis Feder, Clinton Vineyards is inspired by the stunning wineries and vineyards in France.
 The 100-acre Clinton Vineyards is modeled after the European tradition of specializing in a single grape.
 He chose the Seyval Blanc, a hardy grape that can survive the weather of the Hudson Valley.
 Going for a wine tasting at Clinton Vineyards is one of the best things to do in Dutchess County.